jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

     HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11200 URLs) HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11400 URLs)

+In other words, as per results above, HTTPSB is able to reduce the 25,000+ pattern-matching filters found in EasyList and EasyPrivacy into eight tests for each URL (on average), while ABP was not able to reduce these same 25,000+ pattern-matching filters into less than 107 tests (on average).

 How each filter is tested is also important: **it has to be fast**.

 Here is the filter test code in ABP (note the regular expression):